Solar power in the United Kingdom

+Solar power has a growing role in electricity production in the United Kingdom, contributing around 5% of the UK's annual power generation in 2024.
+As of 2025, on sunny days, it provides over 30% of the UK's power consumption at times.

+There were few installations until 2010, when the UK government mandated subsidies in the form of a feed-in tariff (FIT), paid for by all electricity consumers.
+In the following years the cost of photovoltaic (PV) panels fell, and the FIT rates for new installations were reduced in stages until the scheme closed to new applications in 2019.
-Annual generation was slightly under 13TWh in 2020 (4.1% of UK electricity consumption), and peak generation was less than 10GW.

-Solar PV panels have a capacity factor of around 10% in the UK climate.
-In October 2022, home rooftop solar panels were estimated to pay back their cost in ten to twenty years.
+As of 2023, over 14.4 gigawatts (GW) had been installed, a third of which was rooftop solar.
+Annual generation was 14.8 TWh in 2024 (4.6% of UK electricity consumption) and peak generation in July 2025 reached 14.0 GW.
+PV panels have a capacity factor of around 10% in the UK climate.
+Home rooftop solar panels installed in 2022 were estimated to pay back their cost in ten to twenty years.

+As of May 2025, UK solar installations had risen to a total of 18.9 GW peak capacity, mostly ground-mounted.

 Solar potential

 The UK's annual insolation is in the range of 750–1,100 kilowatt-hours per square metre (kWh/m2).

 London receives 0.52 and 4.74 kWh/m2 per day in December and July, respectively.

-While the sunniest parts of the UK receive much less solar radiation than the sunniest parts of Europe, the country's insolation in the south is comparable with that of central European countries, including Germany, which generates about 7% of its electricity from solar power.
+While the sunniest parts of the UK receive much less solar radiation than the sunniest parts of Europe, the country's insolation in the south is comparable with that of central European countries, including Germany, which generates about 10.7% of its electricity from solar power.

 Additionally, the UK's higher wind speeds cool PV modules, leading to higher efficiencies than could be expected at these levels of insolation.
-The Department of Energy and Climate Change (DECC) assumes an average capacity factor of 9.7% for solar photovoltaics in the UK.
+Capacity factors of solar PV reached values between 9.8% and 11.4% in the UK in the 2013-2022 period.

 Derry Newman, chief executive of Solarcentury, argues that the UK's "famously overcast weather does not make it an unsuitable place for solar power, as solar panels work on daylight, not necessarily direct sunlight."
 Some solar cells work better in direct sunlight, others can use more diffuse light.
 While insolation rates are lower in England than France and Spain, they are still usable.